 On March 25, 2022, the Company's Board of Directors adopted the 2022 Equity Incentive Plan and it was approved by the Company's shareholders on June 17, 2022.
 The purpose of the 2022 Equity Incentive Plan is to assist the Company and its subsidiaries in attracting and retaining selected individuals to serve as directors, employees, consultants and/or advisors of the Company who are expected to contribute to the Company's success and to achieve long-term objectives which will inure to the benefit of all shareholders of the Company through the additional incentives inherent in the Awards thereunder.
 A maximum of 1,000,000 shares of Class A or Class C common stock are authorized for issuance under the 2022 Equity Incentive Plan (including pursuant to incentive awards).
-Awards under the 2022 Equity Incentive Plan has a term of 10 years.
+Awards under the 2022 Equity Incentive Plan are subject to the discretion of the Board and the Compensation Committee.
+The 2022 Equity Incentive Plan has a term of 10 years.
 In March 2023, the 2022 Equity Incentive Plan was amended and restated to allow vesting periods of less than one year for Restricted Stock and Restricted Stock Unit awards for directors.